 The following information has been gathered by The Michigan Department of Education.
 These resources might be useful in discussion with your children:

-Detroit Public Television and other local PBS stations are working together to bring trusted, helpful information today and in the days to come - click here to visit their site.
+Detroit Public Television and other local PBS stations are working together to bring trusted, helpful information today and in the days to come.

 PBS Parents website has detailed information about how children of different ages perceive and respond to upsetting events.
 You'll find suggestions for helping your child talk about their feelings, as well as strategies to address their fears.